Xce-PT/nether/README.md

     cargo build --release

-In order to boot a Raspberry Pi 4, you will need to create an image with a bootable FAT16 partition, place the files contained in this project's `boot` directory inside, and then flash the resulting image to an SD card or thumb drive.
+In order to boot a Raspberry Pi 4, you will need to create an image with a bootable FAT partition, place the files contained in this project's `boot` directory inside, and then flash the resulting image to an SD card or thumb drive.

 To create the file that will contain the bootable image, type the following: